 Life Without the Moon?

-The Moon is unique among our observed celestial bodies.
-There is no other satellite closer in size and composition to its host-planet (if one excludes the dwarf planet Pluto), and the Earth-moon system is the only tidally locked pair.
+Our Moon is unique among the observed celestial bodies within our solar system.
+There is no other satellite closer in size and composition to its host-planet (if one excludes the dwarf planet Pluto), and the Earth-Moon system is the only tidally locked pair.

-The Earth would be a very different place without our moon.
+The Earth would be a very different place without our Moon.
 Life as we know it on our planet may not have existed without it.